Where Can You Go Wild Camping in the UK?

 In England, Wales and Northern Ireland

 Permission from the landowner is required to camp in England, Wales and Northern Ireland.
-However, it’s permitted to indulge in a spot of wild camping on Dartmoor for a maximum of two consecutive nights in one location.
+However, it’s permitted to indulge in a spot of wild camping on Dartmoor National Park for a maximum of two consecutive nights in one location.
 Provided it is at least 100 meters away from public roads and is not in an enclosed or restricted area.

 In Scotland